HarrisonStrand/CoLAB/worklog.md

 11-1210pm: Add research for formik and yup for profile form submitting
 1-2pm: Add more research for formik and yup for state handling.
 Add media queries research for wrapping a main theme
 2-250pm: Add refactor to no global styles and no formik/yup capabilities
+250-415pm: Research on edit profile information and mapping profile attributes to Profile component

 ```